timandco/handbook/accounting.md

 ## Expenses

+Expenses are costs incurred while working on a Tim + Co. project that have been paid for using personal funds.

-All expenses relative to a Tim + Co project are logged in Xero using the Xero mobile app, or by forwarding an email attachment to the Xero file browser email address and recording the expense manually.
+All expenses are logged in Xero using the Xero mobile app, or by forwarding an attachment to the Xero file browser email address and recording the expense manually.

-After logging the expense in Xero, save a pdf copy of the invoice to the Tim + Co.
+After logging the expense in Xero, save a pdf copy of the receipt to the Tim + Co.
 Google Drive in ```tc-financial/tc-expenses``` using the format ```vendor_nameDDMMYY.pdf```.